iron0012/SaleAskingPriceRatioPredictor/code/README.md

 Here we discuss some examples of text features that we found interesting.
 Note that these features have been 'stemmed' and 'lemmatized,' which means they have been converted to the pseudo-roots of the words to facilitate grouping of the same types of words.
 They are not mispelled or typographically errors.

-HDWD FLRS', average price ratio = 1.123, occurrence = 64.
+'HDWD FLRS', average price ratio = 1.123, occurrence = 64.

 - It is well known in San Francisco that hardwood floors are more desirable over carpeted floors.
 They are healthier and add class to the home.
 With the average price ratio being 5.5% higher the overall average of 1.064, they presence in the description implies a $68,000 increase in a property's asking price on the average.